Feature #70384

 This surely can be achieved by using FlexForm of a plugin and insert CEs there, but with complex structures and translations it'll become a nightmare.

-Updated by Alexander Opitz over 7 years ago
+Updated by Alexander Opitz about 8 years ago

-Updated by Susanne Moog about 4 years ago
+Updated by Susanne Moog almost 5 years ago

 There is no easy way to solve multi-step forms in a generic manner.
 I would suggest to use ViewObjects / DTOs for the single steps and validate those (if the steps are not necessarily validated in conjunction).
 Another API provided way would be to use the PHP-API of the TYPO3 FormFramework to build more complex multi-page/multi-step forms with validation.
 Please refer to the documentation for examples.